You save 33%Finance from £27.75 per monthRRP £2,999.00NOW £1,999.00Details SKU: CVTM2516

 Treadmills can vary quite substantially in terms of both style and quality - and so does the price.
 A very basic model can be bought for about £500 whereas a high-quality top of the range treadmill can set you back by almost £12,000.
 Remember that with all exercise machines you generally get what you pay for so it is always a good idea to spend a little bit extra to get a durable and more comfortable machine.
 As you go up in price not only will the build quality be better but you are also likely to find extra features that will add to the comfort, convenience and motivational power of the machine.

-Most decent treadmills will have full tracks, modest power incline, good workout program variety and classic LCD monitors.
+Most treadmills will have full tracks, modest power incline, good workout program variety and classic LCD monitors.
 Some treadmills will have iPod-compatible music speakers and are sometimes compatible with wireless heart rate transmitters.

 Mid-range treadmills generally have impressive performance, cutting-edge electronics, and the creature comforts of health club treadmills.
 Treadmills in this range can be ideal choices for avid runners and for households with more than one trainee.
 Machines costing a bit less might look similar (with 10" touch screens and spacious tracks, for instance) but won't necessarily endure as long.
 For instance, the best treadmills tend to have higher quality belts.
 These not only last longer than other belts but may be maintenance-free.
 These treadmills might also be equipped with better cushioning systems, which make a big difference for comfort and endurance.

 Premium treadmills include incline trainer treadmills, very high-speed treadmills for marathon runners, and all-around luxury treadmills for everyday exercise at any intensity.
-Highlights vary among the treadmill brands and models, but some top features in this top tier include: very high maximum speeds, excellent absorption of shock and sound, extra-large monitors (15”+), web-enabled touch screens, integrated television, and fitness tests in addition to standard workouts.
+Highlights vary among the treadmill brands and models, but some top features in this top tier include: very high maximum speeds, excellent absorption of shock and sound, extra-large monitors (15"+), web-enabled touch screens, integrated television, and fitness tests in addition to standard workouts.
 The best treadmills in this price class have maintenance-free tracks.
 Take a look at our premium range of Taurus Treadmills.

 PART 5: SPEED